edbury/gremlin-camp/src/site/notes/spaces/moonrise/regions.md

 ## Misty Mountains

 Mountain ranges carve up the land into disparate realms, each with their own unique culture and character.
-Once upon a time, the Morgeaux Pass in the northern Twilight marked the transition to the County of Darkovia, barely recognized as the same kingdom by the socialites of Highwater.
-In the south, the Metal Mountains concealed the vast Dwarven Halls beneath their roots.
-Perhaps most crucially, the Barricade Peaks marked the separation of the Dreadlands of Mordeth from civilized lands.
-Were it not for their sheer impassability, the forces of Chaos would have rushed unimpeded across the land.
+The Morgeaux Pass into the Astronomical marks the transition to the County of Darkovia, barely recognized as the same kingdom by the socialites of Highwater.
+Toward the Day, the Metal Mountains conceal the vast Dwarven Halls beneath their roots.
+Perhaps most crucially, the Barricade Peaks mark the separation of the Dreadlands of Mordeth from civilized lands.
+Were it not for their sheer impassability, the forces of Chaos would rush unimpeded across the land.

 ## Primeval Forest

 Though there are countless forests throughout the Twilight, a few loom above all others for sheer size and mystery.
-To the far north, the eerie pine forests of Darkovia are called home by bloodthirsty spirits that animate the dead.
-To the south, the lush Grimwood bars the once-busy road from Highwater to the Dwarven Halls.
-And in the heartlands of the kingdom there is the Greenwood, where the elves dwell in their secret city awaiting the inevitable encroachment of loggers from the nearby village of Woodborough.
+To the far Night, the eerie pine forests of Darkovia are called home by bloodthirsty spirits that animate the dead.
+To the Day, the petrified Grimwood bars the once-busy road from Highwater to the Dwarven Halls.
+And in the heartlands of the Twilight there is the Greenwood, where the elves dwell in their secret city awaiting the inevitable encroachment of loggers from the nearby village of Woodborough.

 ## Putrid Swamp

-The remote villages of Shallowglade and Fishmouth are situated in the far south of the Twilight.
+The remote villages of Shallowglade and Fishmouth are situated in the far Astronomical and Civil.
 To reach them, travelers must cross the Murk, a massive stretch of water-logged wetlands.
 What few patches of dry earth can be found are sandy and prone to dangerous sinkholes.
 But even more dangerous are the reptilian monsters that lurk in the muck.

 ## Scorching Desert